luminus-framework/luminus/resources/public/md/deployment.md

 If everything went well then your application should now be accessible on the server at `http://<domain>:3000`.
 If your application is not accessible make sure that the firewall is configured to allow access to the port.

-First, you'll need to create a user for deployment:
+First, you'll need to create a user for deployment and run `visudo` to set the user `sudo` permissions:

 ```
 adduser deploy